 Wait for cooler days

 What if it’s early in the bulb planting season and you won’t be planting your flower bulbs straightaway?
 Store them in a dry place at a temperature between 15 and 20 degrees.
 In a hall closet or shed would be ideal, but not in the refrigerator or on a window sill.

 Place the bulb in the ground with its pointed end up and the root crown facing down.
 The root crown is the horseshoe-shaped end of the bulb found on the underside of the widest part of the bulb.

 Planting is simple.
 In a sunny location, use a trowel to make a planting hole measuring around 40/50 cm in diameter – or smaller, depending on how many tulips you want to plant there.
 Loosen the soil a little at the bottom of the hole.
 Place the flower bulbs in the hole and, between the bulbs, keep an average distance of about twice their diameter (or around 5 to 8 cm).
 Large bulbs need more room than small ones.

 Are they a little closer together than that?
 No problem: flower bulbs will perform just as well!
 Bulbs have a little flower inside that won’t let you down next spring.

-Cover the flower bulbs with an average 10 cm of soil.
+Cover the flower bulbs with an average of 10 cm of soil.
 Then tamp down the soil carefully with your hands.

 Flower bulbs are available in practically every colour of the rainbow.
-And they also provide tremendous variety when it comes to shape, inflorescence and flowering period.
+And they also provide tremendous variety when it comes to shape, inflorescence, and flowering period.
 Depending on your taste and the effect you want to achieve, try experimenting with their rich palette of colours and don’t hesitate to combine flower bulbs of different kinds and with different flowering periods.